Namshik-Han-Lab/QuantumWalk-LongCovid/README.md

 The complete pipeline consists of the following main stages:

-1.  **Data Integration and Network Construction**: Integrates PPI data from multiple sources such as DIP, DEP, and STRING to generate a weighted SIP (Systematic Interaction Profile) network.
+1.  **Data Integration and Network Construction**: Integrates PPI data from multiple sources such as DIP, DEP, and STRING to generate a SIP network.
 2.  **Quantum Walk Simulation**: Executes a quantum walk algorithm on the constructed network to calculate the importance of each node (gene).
 3.  **Results Analysis and Gene Identification**: Analyzes the results of the quantum walk to produce a list of genes predicted to be most relevant to Long COVID.